IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

 The risk was entered in error or is no longer applicable.
 The record is marked deleted rather than removed, preserving the history.

-Risk Trend Analysis — Tracking Whether Risks Are Static, Increasing, or Decreasing
+Risk Trend Analysis: Tracking Whether Risks Are Static, Increasing, or Decreasing

-Virima’s Trend field on each risk record answers a question that point-in-time risk assessments cannot: is this risk getting better or worse?
+Virima’s Trend field on each risk record answers a question that point-in-time assessments cannot: is this risk getting better or worse?

-The three trend values — Static, Decreasing, and Increasing — are set by the risk owner at each review cycle.
+The three trend values (Static, Decreasing, and Increasing) are set by the risk owner at each review cycle.
 Over time, the trend history reveals:

 • Increasing trends in high-impact risks signal that mitigation efforts are insufficient or that the underlying risk driver is accelerating.
-These require immediate escalation and action plan review.
+These require immediate escalation and an action plan review.

 • Static trends on risks in Action status may indicate that the mitigation plan has stalled.
 Static trends on accepted risks confirm that the risk environment is stable.